Jean28518/peachOS/README.md

 # peachOS
 Just a small project for yet another linux desktop distro.
-Very easy Installation and Setup.
+Very easy installation and setup.
 Based on Ubuntu, Flatpak and Gnome.

 **Under construction!**